-Performance indicator Ensure that no spillages occur and if it does occur that it is handled and cleaned up accordingly.
-Monitoring This will be monitored by the ECO during site visits and recorded, reported and proof included in the audit report to be submitted once construction is completed.
+Fire prevention and emergency drills in case of an accident Performance indicator Ensure that no spillages occur and if it does occur that it is handled and cleaned up accordingly.
+Monitoring This will be monitored by the ECO during site visits and recorded,

+This will be monitored by the ECO during site visits and recorded, reported and proof included in the audit report to be submitted once construction is completed.